Moyege8/plaintext-password-obfuscation/version-1/README.md

 -----once the script is in place and running correctly, part 2 is complete-----------------------

-## Part 3 - Use Linux systemd startup process to run bindplane-config-manager_v2.sh
+## Part 3 - Use Linux systemd startup process to run bindplane-config-manager.sh

 1. Copy [bindplane.service](https://github.com/Moyege8/plaintext-password-obfuscation/blob/main/version-1/bindplane.service) file which systemd will call at startup to /etc/systemd/system on the Bindplane host on which you are password obfuscating.